617 Reviews

 Common Causes Of Construction Site Injuries

-One of the leading causes of injuries on construction sites is falls.
-A fall can occur from:
+One of the leading causes of workplace accidents on construction sites is falls.
+A fall can occur from the following unsafe conditions:

 A struck-by accident happens when a worker is struck by a falling object, such as: